wustep/ai-explorations/README.md

-# gpt-explorations
+# ai-explorations
-Just some explorations with GPT
+Just some explorations with GPT and other AI models.